vinix38/KSP-BonVoyage/README.md

 Automagic Industries brings you a new autopilot, which reduces driving accidents by 100%.

 # Changelog
+## 0.14.3 - Power of LOx
+### Changes
+- Fuel cells support
+- Added Reload button to the main window to refresh list of vessels without scene switch

 ## 0.14.2
 ### Changes
 - Unmanned rover must have an active connection to set a target or issue the GO command if you are using the CommNet or RemoteTech